Dynatrace/ace-box/user-skel/ansible/roles/demo-release-validation-srg-gitlab/files/docs/README.md

 All code and docs have been made available in the *demo* organization on *Gitlab* ( `http(s)://gitlab.<ingress domain>/demo` ):

-- *srg-pipeline* contains all application source code, Gitlab pipelines and Monaco resources.
+- *srg-pipeline* project contains all application source code, Gitlab pipelines and Monaco resources.
-- *srg-docs* contains step-by-step instructions for the use case.
+- *docs* folder under *srg-pipeline* project contains step-by-step instructions for the use case.

 >Note: the name of the organization might be different depending on the deployment of the ace-box.